statelyai/xstate/README.md

 **What is it?** Estado is a tiny, framework-agnostic JS library for representing [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine) and hierarchical state machines, or [Harel statecharts](https://en.wikipedia.org/wiki/State_diagram#Harel_statechart).
 Its main use is as a pure (extended) transition function of the form `(state, action) -> state`.

+**Why?** (Article coming soon!)
+TL;DR: Finite state machines are extremely useful for representing the various states your application can be in, and how each state transitions to another state when an action is performed.
+Also, declaring your state machine as data (Estado language parses to pure JSON, and is SCXML-compatible) means you can use your state machine, well, anywhere.
+Any language.

+(Example coming soon!)

 ## Getting Started
 1. Install via NPM: `npm install estado --save`
 2. Import the state machine creator into your project: